kcalliga/sample-use-cases/README.md

 /auth - this contains an htpasswd oauth configuration to add users for different different with varying levels of privileges

 /projects - this directory contains the projects/namespaces that will be used in multi-tenant use-cases

+Steps to follow

+1. Create oauth configuration to add htpasswd multi-tenant provider to cluster.
+These are the files in auth folder.
+2. Create the projects as defined in the YAMLS in /projects folder.
+3.